jedevc/cv/README.md

 # CV

 Woo!
-A CV!
+A single web page, printable CV!

 The single page on the site is generated from `data/resume.yaml`, whose format was originally loosely inspired by [JSON Resume](https://jsonresume.org/), but has since taken on a bit of a life of it's own.

 ## Development